Ketamine Therapy for Major Depressive Disorder in Los Altos, CA

 If you live in Los Altos or the surrounding area and have major depressive disorder, there is help!
 At Bay Area Ketamine Center, we are experienced in treating mental health conditions like depression and can help you improve your mental health.

 Call Bay Area Ketamine Center today to book an appointment, or visit our clinic conveniently located at 746 Altos Oaks Drive, Los Altos, CA 94024.
-Our office is open five days a week, from Monday to Friday, during the hours of 9 AM to 5 PM.
+Our office is open five days a week, from Monday to Friday, during the hours of 10 AM to 6 PM.
 We look forward to serving you!
-We Serve Patients from Los Altos, CA, Sunnyvale CA, Cupertino CA, Stanford CA, Palo Alto CA, and Atherton CA.
+We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, Cupertino CA, and BEYOND.